Kátia Cilene

-Kátia Cilene Teixeira da Silva (born 18 February 1977), known simply as Kátia, is a Brazilian former footballer.
+Kátia Cilene Teixeira da Silva (born 18 February 1977), known simply as Kátia Cilene, is a Brazilian former footballer.

 Career

-A former track and field star who finished as high as fifth in the heptathlon at the South American championships, Katia is a veteran of three World Cups and two Olympic games.
+A former track and field star who finished as high as fifth in the heptathlon at the South American championships, Kátia Cilene is a veteran of three World Cups and two Olympic games.
 She began her international career as a key member of the Brazilian team in the 1995 Women's World Cup in Sweden, then played all five of her country's matches in the Atlanta Olympics.
 Her outstanding play and two goals at the 1999 Women's World Cup drew rave reviews and in 2000 she finished fourth in scoring at the Sydney Olympics.

-Katia spent five seasons in the Brazilian Women's League and ranked as the No.1 goal scorer in each of them.
+Kátia Cilene spent five seasons in the Brazilian Women's League and ranked as the No.1 goal scorer in each of them.
 In 1997 she scored 34 goals as the newly formed São Paulo FC won the Campeonato Paulista de Futebol Feminino.
 With the launch of the WUSA in 2001, Katia was given the opportunity to take her game to an even higher level and she signed with the San Jose CyberRays.
 That first season she played well and scored seven goals.
 In 2002, she improved to score 15 goals.
 Her goals plus her five assists also made her the leading overall point scorer with 35.

 Spain

-In February 2005, Kátia arrived in Spain to play for Estudiantes Huelva.
+In February 2005, Kátia Cilene arrived in Spain to play for Estudiantes Huelva.
 She transferred to Levante UD in May 2005 to play in the post-season 2005 Copa de la Reina de Fútbol, scoring two goals in five games to help her new club retain the trophy.
 She then agreed a deal to remain with Levante for the 2005–06 Superliga Femenina season.

 France

-Katia moved to France's Olympique Lyonnais Féminin in January 2007, scoring 57 goals in 58 league matches.
+Kátia Cilene moved to France's Olympique Lyonnais Féminin in January 2007, scoring 57 goals in 58 league matches.
 In summer 2010 she signed for Paris Saint-Germain Féminines.